SchwabischesBauernbrot/KoboldAI-Client-Wiki/F.A.Q.md

 Q: What are the differences between the GPU and TPU versions of KoboldAI?<br>
 A: In order to work, AI models must run on the GPU or TPU.
 It is possible to run models from 1.3B (and smaller) to 6B on the free GPU available from Colab.
 Bigger models, from 6B up to 20B, can only be run on a TPU.
 This is due to GPU restrictions imposed by Colab developers.
 So the answer is: The size of the models you can run on the GPU and TPU versions.

+Q: How long do models take to load?<br>
+A: It depends on the size of the model and the acceleration unit (TPU or GPU).
+TPU needs to load the model into each of the 8 cores, which takes some extra time.
+The GPU loads the model directly.
+For this reason, when loading a model of the same size (up to 6B) on the TPU and GPU, loading on the latter will be faster.
+Nevertheless, the following are the average results for models loading speed on Colab.
+They may vary depending on different circumstances.
+2.7B = up to 5 minutes and longer, 6B models = up to 10 minutes and longer, 13B models = up to 15 minutes and longer.
+The 20B models were not loaded because they could barely squeeze into the amount of resources allocated by Colab on the TPU.

 Q: Why can't we run all models on the GPU?<br>
 A: Theoretically, we can.
 Moreover, the GPU is better suited to run AI models than TPU.
 However, it is worth remembering that each model requires a certain amount of VRAM/RAM and disk space to run.
 The current free GPU in Colab only gives 12GB RAM, which is clearly not enough to run models bigger than 6B.
 That's why the TPU is used to run models from 6B (it provides much more RAM).